setns/live/README.md

 <center>

-Securty Technologies Network from Sysdig, Inc LIVE.
+Security Technologies Network from Sysdig, Inc LIVE.

 You source for an interactive live stream focused on all things Cloud Native Security.